Tips for Poets

 Let's practice observation skills using a photograph and an observation worksheet:

 Use all of your senses: sight, feeling, smell, hearing.
-(I wouldn't recommend tasting it, however!)
+(Don't taste it!)

 OBSERVATION